Gigaspaces/xap-docs/site/content/xap/12.3/index.markdown

 The InsightEdge Platform provides extreme performance with ultra-low latency, high-throughput transactions and stream processing, due to the co-location of applications and analytics.
 All of this functionality is available in a cloud-native, infrastructure-agnostic deployment for hybrid cloud and on-premises environments.

-The full InsightEdge Platform offers the following additional benefits:
+InsightEdge Enterprise offers the following additional benefits:

 * Multi-tiered data storage across RAM, SSD, and Storage-Class Memory (3DXPoint)